She-LoyceTsuma/dsc-phase-2-project-v3/README.md

 4.Consider runtime when developing scripts

-The analysis reveals a weak positive correlation between runtime and total gross revenue, suggesting that longer films may perform better.
+The analysis reveals a  positive correlation between runtime and total gross revenue, suggesting that longer films may perform better.

 The studio should consider this when developing scripts and production plans, aiming for runtimes that align with successful films in the targeted genres.